Cradirow/netbab/README.md

 ## USERS
 I'll announce how to use it.
+This program need Meteor JS.
+You can install in www.meteor.com or $git npm install meteor.
+And cd to project and type >>meteor.

 1. Go localhost:3000 and sign up.
 ID and Password and E-mails are available.

 1. Vote or Create the menu.